TheQuantiser/UL17PhoEBID/README.md

 2. Indentify the installation directory of XGBoost.

-3. Include the xgboost library in your ROOT macro:
+3. Include the xgboost library and helper cc in your ROOT macro:

 		 R__ADD_INCLUDE_PATH(path_to_xgboost/include/xgboost/)
 		 R__LOAD_LIBRARY(path_to_xgboost/lib/libxgboost.so)
 		 #include <path_to_xgboost/include/xgboost/c_api.h>
+		 #include "helpers.cc"

 4. Load the BDT model and isolation corrections: